 Whatever media has been generated around the book has often taken the same approach of comparing “Fraternity” to “Pledged,” a 2004 publication in which Robbins provides a fly-on-the-wall observation of the sorority membership process, exposing that sororities don’t necessarily do everything right (something anyone aware of double-secret probation knows).

-But to compare “Fraternity” to another of Robbins’ works takes away from what it is, and to describe it as a “pro-fraternity” book probably enables we who care and work for the fraternity experience to avoid taking seriously the critiques buried within Robbin’s first/third-person non/fiction novel.
+But to compare “Fraternity” to another of Robbins’ works takes away from what it is.
+Describing it as “pro-fraternity” book probably enables many avoid taking seriously the critiques buried within Robbin’s investigative novel.

-That is not to say that the book or Robbins herself are anything but “pro-fraternity,” but as the author writes in op-eds for CNN and The Atlantic, the endorsement is more about what the fraternity experience could offer than its current state of affairs.
+To be clear, it is apparent that Robbins believes the fraternity experience offers value.
+But, as the author writes in op-eds for CNN and The Atlantic, the endorsement is more about what fraternities could offer than our current state of affairs.

-I had an unexpected but welcomed opportunity to chat with Alexandra about “Fraternity,” and wanted to learn more about her thought process, as she more than anyone can explain what she hoped to convey to a public audience when writing the book.
+I had an unexpected, welcomed opportunity to chat with Alexandra about “Fraternity.”
+I wanted to learn more about her thought process.
+She more than anyone can explain what she hoped to convey to a public audience when writing the book.

 Quotes are provided based on notes and a recording, and have been edited for clarity.
 I tried to avoid a typical Q&A format, feel free to share your constructive thoughts via message here, on Twitter or Facebook :).

 “The intimacy and tenderness of the relationships between fraternity brothers was something I did not expect to be as present as it was.
 Many of these guys stay in touch for year and years – or decades, even – and meet up throughout the year or attend one another’s weddings (among other milestone events).